Administration Health Services

 Doctor of Philosophy Program Information

-The Ph.D. program in Administration–Health Services is a degree program offered jointly and cooperatively by the Department of Health Services Administration in the School of Health Professions and the Graduate School of Management in the Collat School of Business.
+The Ph.D. program in Administration–Health Services is a degree program offered jointly and cooperatively by the Department of Health Services Administration in the School of Health Professions.
 Faculty associated with the School of Public Health, School of Medicine, Lister Hill Center for Health Policy, Center for Outcomes and Effectiveness Research and Education, and Center on Aging also contribute to student learning.

 The Ph.D. program is for those who wish to pursue the conceptual, philosophical, and applied aspects of administrative processes in health services, health policy, and outcomes research in health care.
 It provides doctoral-level study and research in administration with specific application to health services.
 The pedagogical focus is on developing a strong research orientation through course work, research seminars, and mentoring relationships with faculty.
-Students may choose a specialization in either strategic management, health services research, or health informatics.
 Students who are interested in pursuing academic careers are also afforded the opportunity to develop their teaching skills through course work and teaching opportunities.
 Job placement occurs in regional, national, and international markets.
 To date, more than 100 graduates have taken positions in academic institutions as well as health service delivery, governmental, and consulting organizations.

 Admission Requirements

 An applicant should already possess a master's degree in a relevant discipline or have completed an undergraduate program with an outstanding record.
-Completed applications of well-qualified candidates received by January 1 may be considered for early admission.
-The application deadline is March 15.
-Although applications may be considered after March 15, admission and financial aid priority is given to those applicants whose materials are complete by January 1.
-Applications submitted after January 1 would be considered on a space-available basis only.
+The application deadline is March 1.
+Although applications may be considered after March 1, admission and financial aid priority is given to those applicants whose materials are complete by March 1.
+Applications submitted after March 1 would be considered on a space-available basis only.

-Admission recommendations are made by the Admissions and Policy Committee after examination of the candidate's qualifications, which should include a minimum GRE General Test score of 300 (verbal plus quantitative), if tested prior to August 2011; equivalent combined scores for the revised GRE; or a GMAT test score of 550.
+Admission recommendations are made by the Admissions and Policy Committee after examination of the candidate's qualifications.
 All applicants whose first language is not English are also required to submit a score for the Test of English as a Foreign Language (TOEFL).
 A TOEFL score of 80 is required if the TOEFL taken is based on the Internet version; if computer-based, the minimum score required is 213; and if the paper-based test version is taken, the minimum acceptable score is 550 or above.
 Consideration will also be given to the quality of the applicant's academic record, previous research experience and productivity, and estimated research potential as indicated by references.

 Various forms of financial aid are available to students.
 Departmental research assistantships are awarded on a competitive basis and carry an obligation of 20 hours of work per week.
 Assistantships are awarded to incoming students for a period of one year and may be renewable for a second year based on satisfactory work and academic progress, depending on the availability of funds.
 Some students are able to secure funding for additional years in the program through research assistant positions or other part-time jobs funded by faculty members’ grants and contract activities.
 Other forms of financial assistance include minority fellowships offered through the UAB Graduate School, paid teaching opportunities in selected undergraduate programs, and federal student loans.